 The professional worker has very many advantages not afforded to the student.
 Saying students need to get ‘used to it’ isn’t fair on our students at all.

-In fact, I’m convinced that if the scenarios were swapped, our kids would come close to upstaging the ‘real life’ office workers.
+In fact, I’m convinced that if the scenarios were swapped, our kids would come close to upstaging the ‘real-life’ office workers.
 Put a kid into almost any job, assign them just one task, 60 hours, and all the support they need, a comfortable space, and what they will produce might very well be truly amazing.

 I’m not sure the real lifer will perform as well on that kid’s exams.

 All of which makes me think that this is exactly what we should be doing with assessments.
-Inquiry and project-based learning tries to give kids the opportunity to showcase their learning by allowing them the time, the resources, and the support they need to create something truly special.
+Inquiry and project-based learning try to give kids the opportunity to showcase their learning by allowing them the time, the resources, and the support they need to create something truly special.

 It’s how the real world works.